sphinx-doc/sphinx/doc/extdev/index.rst

        environment object (``env``) during the reading phase.

 ``'parallel_write_safe'``
-  a boolean that specifies if parallel writing of output files can be used when the extension is loaded.
+  A boolean that specifies if parallel writing of output files can be used when the extension is loaded.
   Since extensions usually don't negatively influence the process, this defaults to ``True``.